front-end-foundations/7-ajax-11ty/readme.md

 ## Collections

-A collection allows you to group content in interesting ways.
+A [collection](https://www.11ty.io/docs/collections/) allows you to group, sort and filter content.

 In `about.md`: